XIII - Recovery

-“Stuck inside this damned ship,” Victor said, in frustration.
+“Stuck inside this damned ship!”
+Victor said in frustration.
 “I don’t know how to get it open and if I am reading this console right, the ship is going to self destruct in about eleven minutes.”

 I spoke into the communicator.
 “Victor, are you there?”
 There was no reply.
-“Victor, its Kevin, talk to me, brother.”
+“Victor, its Kevin.
+Talk to me, brother.”

 Something was wrong.

 The malfunctioning device looked very similar to the holographic generator Jim used to help Connor.
 The difference here was shape and size.
 It wasn’t round, but cylindrical, built in sections.
 Each section seemed to act as its own device to read the holographic glass rod.
 There were twelve of them with at least three attempting to do their job.
 The machinery within the active sections spun around, attempting to read the HoloLog within.
 A single red button on top of the device labeled auswerfen pulsated weakly.
-I had no idea what that meant, but pushed it anyway hoping the holographic storage device would eject and the auto destruct would cancel.
-The device slowed down and stopped, pushing the glass rod out of the top.
+I had no idea what that meant but pushed it anyway hoping the holographic storage device would eject and the auto destruct would cancel.
+The device slowed down and stopped.
+It pushed the glass rod out of the top.
 I picked it up and examined it.
 It didn’t look broken to me with the swirls of different colored light contained within.
 I recalled Ryan suggesting they were indestructible.

 For me to claim surprises like these seem to come one after another would not be an exaggeration.
-One might go as far as to suggest I was getting use to them.
+One might go as far as to suggest I was getting used to them.
 No amount of preparation could have ever equipped me for this one.

 I jumped out of the ship and onto the wing with Wald over my shoulder.
 We slid to the ground.
 I ran in the first direction I saw as fast as I could go.
 It would not be very far.
 Between carrying Wald’s limp body over my shoulder and the unseen debris of the woods, we both came crashing down onto the ground.
 The impact compounded the wounds of all the other falls I had taken over the last twenty-four hours.
 I didn’t have the strength to get back up this time.
-The communicator flew off in another direction during the fall, and although I couldn’t see it, I could hear it.
+The communicator flew off in another direction during the fall.
+Although I couldn’t see it, I could hear it.
 There were only seconds before it would all be over.
 The safest place now was flat against the ground as I could get.
-I covered my head with my arms, expecting the worse.
+I covered my head with my arms and expecting the worse.

 COM LOCKOUT IN EFFECT.